Best WIFI & Programmable Thermostat Reviews – Guide 2016

 Although it is priced toward the higher end of smart thermostats, it does come complete with additional items, such as a power extender kit (PEK) and remote sensor.

 Like most Wi-Fi thermostats, it does need the ‘C’ wire to operate.
 If you system does not have this wire, one of the ways that you can overcome this is to use a PEK to supply the power.

-Thermostats can only sense the heat or cooling where they are located.
-The remote sensor supplied with the ecobee3 (and it will handle up to 32 sensors) will sense where you are in the home and make sure that the temperature where you are is the temperature that you have programmed.
+Thermostats can only sense the heat or cold where they are located.
+The remote sensor supplied with the Ecobee3 (and it will handle up to 32 sensors) will sense where you are in the home and make sure that the temperature where you are is the temperature that you have programmed.

 Honeywell RET97B5D1002/U Wi-Fi Programmable Touchscreen Thermostat

 One of the energy saving and comfort increasing feature of the RET97B5D1002/U is the Smart Response technology.
-The thermostat learns how quickly you system heats or cools your house.
-Without it you either have to guess how long it will take to achieve the desired temperature and set your system to come on early or, have it come on at the set time and put up with the discomfort until the system reaches temperature.
+The thermostat learns how quickly you want the system to heat or cool your house.
+Without it, you either have to guess how long it will take to achieve the desired temperature and set your system to come on early or, have it come on at the set time and put up with the discomfort until the system reaches temperature.